-Advanced gum disease which is also referred to as Periodontitis cannot be completely cured.
-Therefore, it’s highly important to protect yourself against developing periodontitis.
+Advanced gum disease, which is also referred to as periodontitis, cannot be completely cured.
+Therefore, it’s highly important for patients to protect themselves against developing periodontitis in Omaha, NE.
 This can be done by practicing good oral hygiene techniques.
-Doing so will help to prevent gum disease from forming or if it is present it will help it from escalating to periodontitis.
-Also, be sure to make regularly scheduled dentist visits to
+Doing so will help to prevent gum disease from forming, or if it is present, it will help it from escalating to periodontitis.

 Also, patients should be sure to make regularly scheduled dental visits to get all their teeth and gums checked to prevent gum disease from developing, or to treat it if it’s present.

 Periodontitis, or advanced periodontal disease, occurs when the bone and surrounding tissue is irreversibly damaged.
 Teeth begin to shift, changing a person’s bite and possibly leading to bone loss and tooth loss.

 This becomes an issue for any future restoration goals as a lack of bone can make it more difficult to receive restorative procedures such as dental implants, bridges, or veneers.
 Even more important, this issue can render the health of a person’s gum and bone tissue more susceptible to further occurrences of advanced periodontitis if left untreated.

 Since gum disease occurs in stages, gingivitis, the first stage of gum disease, should be treated first to prevent periodontitis from occurring in Omaha, NE.
 The gums become inflamed after constant exposure to bacteria that releases toxins, leading to damaged gum and bone tissue.